-The logic is simple and the businesses are very profitable, but they do take time and are a lot of work to get going.
-It is worth it, but you should treat your Amazon FBA business seriously and just like any other business.
+The logic is simple and the businesses can be very profitable, but that doesn’t mean that an Amazon FBA business is a get-rich-quick scheme.
+They are serious businesses and are a lot of work to get going.
+It is worth it, but you should treat your Amazon FBA business just like any other business.

 - 1 What is an Amazon FBA Business?

 - 3 How To Do Market Research On Amazon